feathersjs/docs/faq/readme.md

 ## How do I create channels or rooms

-Although Socket.io has a [concept of rooms](http://socket.io/docs/rooms-and-namespaces/) and you can always fall back to it other websocket libraries that Feathers supports do not.
+Although Socket.io has a [concept of rooms](http://socket.io/docs/rooms-and-namespaces/) that you can always fall back to, other websocket libraries that Feathers supports do not.
 The Feathers way of letting a user listen to e.g. messages on a room is through [event filtering](../api/events.md#event-filtering).
 There are two ways:

 1. Update the user object with the rooms they are subscribed to and filter based on those